 02.03 Inspection Tasks.
 The inspection will consist of the following tasks:

-a. equest that the licensee give a presentation to describe its organization, EQ program and the status of program implementation.
+a.
+Request that the licensee give a presentation to describe its organization, EQ program and the status of program implementation.

 b.
 The procedural and programmatic inspection tasks will include the following:

-1. Review the licensee’s procedures to determine a program to generate, maintain, and distribute the list of equipment requiring .
+1. Review the licensee’s procedures to determine that the licensee has implemented a program to generate, maintain, and distribute the list of electrical and mechanical equipment requiring EQ.

+2. Review the licensee’s procedures for the EQ of nonmetallic parts for pumps, valves, and dynamic restraints, following the specific guidance in Appendix C to this inspection procedure.

-.
-Review program documentation to determine that the licensee has implemented procedures for review and approval of EQ documentation and for establishing .
+3. Review program documentation to determine that the licensee has implemented procedures for review and approval of EQ documentation and for establishing EQ.

-.
-Review selected maintenance and surveillance procedures to determine that EQ requirements.
+4. Review selected maintenance and surveillance procedures to determine that the licensee has incorporated EQ requirements, including provisions for service life and maintaining qualified status of equipment and nonmetallic parts.

-.
-Determine that the procedures for procurement of replacement and spare equipment addresses EQ requirements and that the require qualification of the equipment to be established before use in the plant.
+5. Determine that the procedures for procurement of replacement and spare equipment addresses EQ requirements and that the procedures require qualification of the equipment to be established before use in the plant.
 Review selected procurement documents to determine that EQ requirements have been met.
-Determine that the people performing these requirements have the requisite skill and knowledge (e.g., radiation exposure).
+Determine that the people performing these requirements have the requisite skill and knowledge (e.g., equipment aging due to radiation exposure).

-.
-Determine that the procedures for control of plant modifications include evaluations of the effect of the modification on qualified equipment (e.g., the modification requires equipment to be re-qualified or the modification changes the environment of qualified equipment, changes the expected service life of the equipment, or changes the DBE) environmental conditions).
+6. Determine that the procedures for control of plant modifications include evaluations of the effect of the modification on qualified equipment (e.g., the modification requires equipment to be re-qualified or the modification changes the environment of qualified equipment, changes the expected service life of the equipment, or changes the design basis event (DBE) environmental conditions).

-.
-Determine by interviewing licensee personnel performing work involving qualified equipment that they are aware of EQ requirements and procedures.
+7. Determine by interviewing licensee personnel performing work involving qualified equipment that they are aware of EQ requirements and procedures.
 Determine that personnel performing review and approval of qualification documentation have appropriate training and experience.

-.
-Determine that the licensee has established and implemented a mechanism for addressing NRC eneric ommunications relating to equipment
+8. Determine that the licensee has established and implemented a mechanism for addressing NRC generic communications relating to EQ of electrical and mechanical equipment.

-.
-Review licensee QA audit records for evidence of conformance to procedure requirements.
+9. Review licensee QA audit records for evidence of conformance to procedure requirements.

-.
-Review the licensee’s process for determining the Total Integrated Dose (TID) to equipment.
-Confirm that the process utilized includes dose over the duration of the operating license (e.g., license ) and dose from DBEs (e.g., power uprates).
+10. Review the licensee’s process for determining the Total Integrated Dose (TID) to equipment.
+Confirm that the process utilized includes dose over the duration of the operating license (e.g., including license renewal) and dose from DBEs (e.g., including any power uprates).

+11. Review the licensee’s process for including the results of Operating Experience, related to the qualification and performance of electrical and mechanical equipment.

 c.
-The EQ documentation file inspection will include the following:
+The EQ documentation file inspection will include the following tasks:

 1. Review the completeness and accuracy of the EQML by comparing to other approved documents or databases and by actual walkdowns.
 The EQML should contain electric equipment important to safety as defined in 10 CFR 50.49(b).
 Note that this includes non-safety-related electric equipment whose failure under postulated environmental conditions could prevent satisfactory accomplishment of safety functions by the safety-related equipment.
-In addition, confirm that the EQL includes the equipment listed in the licensee’s emergency procedures and required by RG 1.97.
+In addition, confirm by sampling that the EQML includes the equipment listed in the licensee’s emergency procedures and equipment required by RG 1.97.
 The walkdowns should confirm on a sampling basis the completeness and accuracy of the EQML.
 This could be accomplished by verifying that all 10 CFR 50.49 equipment located in a specific harsh zone is included in the EQML and also verifying the accuracy of information in the EQML such as the location of the equipment.